 Eligible students may register online via myRCC during the published registration period.
 Students may add classes online once classes begin through the published add deadline.

 Classes can be dropped online through the last day of the published drop period with a refund.
-Web registration instructions can be found on the RCC website on the class schedule webpage.
+Web registration instructions can be found on our class lass schedule webpage.

 Addition of a Course